homeserversltd/updates/modules/hotfix/README.md

 After all pools complete:
 5. **Final Closure Phase**: Execute finalClosure commands for system-wide validation
-   - Only runs if all pools completed successfully
+   - Only runs if at least one pool completed successfully
    - Performs health checks, integration tests, or cleanup operations
    - Failure logs error but doesn't trigger pool rollbacks